 Issue Description.
-The judiciary's pursuit of cost-containment initiatives has helped to reduce current and future costs for rent, information technology, bankruptcy and magistrate judges, the compensation of court staff and law clerks, and other areas.
-These initiatives have helped the judiciary operate under difficult financial constraints.
-Cost-containment efforts have also helped the judiciary demonstrate to Congress that it is an effective steward of public resources, and that its requests for additional resources are well justified (Strategy 1.3).
+The judiciary's pursuit of cost-containment initiatives has helped to reduce current and future costs for rent, information technology, the compensation of court employees and law clerks, and other areas.
+These initiatives have also improved resource allocation within the bankruptcy judges system, as well as the prudent allocation and management of resources within the magistrate judges system, and have helped the judiciary operate under difficult financial constraints.
+Cost-containment efforts have also helped the judiciary demonstrate to Congress that it is an effective steward of public resources, and that its requests for additional resources are well justified (Strategy 1.2).

-The judiciary relies upon effective decision-making processes governing the allocation and use of judges, staff, facilities, and funds to ensure the best use of limited resources.
+The judiciary relies upon effective decision-making processes governing the allocation and use of judges, employees, facilities, and funds to ensure the best use of limited resources.
 These processes must respond to a federal court workload that varies across districts and over time.
-Developing, evaluating, publicizing and implementing best practices will assist courts and other judiciary organizations in addressing workload changes.
-Local courts have many operational and program management responsibilities in the judiciary's decentralized governance structure, and the continued development of effective local practices should be encouraged.
-At the same time, the judiciary may also need to consider whether and to what extent certain practices should be adopted judiciary-wide.
+Developing, evaluating, publicizing, and implementing best practices will assist courts and other judiciary organizations in addressing workload changes.
+Local courts have many operational and program management responsibilities in the judiciary's decentralized governance structure, and the continued development of effective local practices must be encouraged.
+At the same time, the judiciary may also need to consider whether and to what extent certain practices should be adopted judiciary wide.
 This plan includes a single strategy to address this issue.

-Strategy 2.1.
+Strategy 3.1.
 Allocate and manage resources more efficiently and effectively.